Model

 Stock and catalog modeling is effectively over.
 Commercial advertising is rapidly shifting to AI.
 Runway, weddings, and authenticity-focused niches remain human.
 Most models should pivot now.

-Will Robots Take My Model Job?
+Will AI Replace My Model Job?

 You've probably noticed it already.
 That ad in your Instagram feed with the perfect-looking person?
 The stock photo on that website?
 The catalog images for that fast-fashion brand?
 Increasingly, those "people" don't exist.
 And if you're a working model, you're feeling the impact in fewer bookings, lower rates, and clients who used to call but don't anymore.